Connectivity key to reducing depression among elderly Aussies

 “The use of information and communication technology also ensures that, if effective, the intervention can be rapidly scaled-up and integrated within the suite of services provided by aged care, mental health and community services,” Laureate Professor Sanson-Fisher said.

-University of Newcastle Senior Deputy Vice-Chancellor (Research & Innovation), Professor Kevin Hall, said the significant success was clear demonstration of Laureate Professor Sanson-Fisher’s world-leading work in aged health care.
+University of Newcastle Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Professor Kevin Hall, said the significant success was clear demonstration of Laureate Professor Sanson-Fisher’s world-leading work in aged health care.

 “Research into the care and support of elderly communities in rural areas is of paramount importance both locally and globally, especially as Australia continues to move towards an ageing population.